mainhudo/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming

-#My notes on chapter 9 : Object oriented Programming from "Python for everyone"
  #Object-Oriebted
 #Consider a class time that represents a point in time, 9am or 3:30 pm.

 Give two sets of instance variables that can be used for implementing the Time class

 #Method: part of class definition

 #accessor: quiery the object for some infor without changing it  e.g getTotal getCount

 #